A Live View of the solar system and planetary positions today

 Sometimes people look into the night sky and expect that a planet shown to be in the zodiac sign of say "Cancer" will be sitting over the star constellation Cancer.
 This is not always true since zodiac signs and constellations do not match up one to one.
-The reason for this is that for one the constellations vary in size whereas zodiacs are all the same and two the constellations have moved (or rather the direction the earths north pole points has changed) since astrology began.
-For a more detailed explanation on another site click here.
+The reason for this is that for one, the constellations vary in size whereas zodiacs are all the same and for two, the constellations have moved (or rather the direction the Earth's north pole points has changed) since astrology began.

 Which Planets are in Retrograde?

-When the zodiac display is enabled, glowing indicators appear on those planets that are in retrograde - which means the planet is appearing to moving backwards from it's normal motion when viewed from earth.
-The image to the left shows Jupiter, Uranus and Neptune in retrograde because earth is speeding past on the inside orbit.
+When the zodiac display is enabled, glowing indicators appear on those planets that are in retrograde - which means the planet is appearing to be moving backwards from its normal motion when viewed from Earth.
+The image to the left shows Jupiter, Uranus and Neptune in retrograde because Earth is speeding past on the inside orbit.

 In Astrology, it is very important to know when the planets are in retrograde, and also when they stop and start to move forwards again (called the Stationary Direct) because it is believed that this motion can reverse and enhance the effect of the planet.
 For Astronomy, retrograde motions have no importance since they are simply the result of the motions of the planets relative to Earth.

 This software is still under development with additional features being added when we can.
 Please feel free to let us know if there are any features you would like added or questions about the solar system you would like answered, or give us any comments on the application.

 Other Free Online Orreries and Solar System Simulations